Brian N. Stretcher, Ph.D. can give you what many people might expect from a small town lawyer, but with so much more...

 And thus Brian's practical approach to the law.
 As one of the firm's clients, you will be counseled fully about the facts and evidence you have, the evidence you need, and the resources you will likely need to meet your goals.
 It doesn't matter whether you are simply wanting to get wills prepared for yourself and your spouse, or seeking to defend against serious criminal charges.

 It is no secret that hiring counsel may entail a significant financial investment, and that legal services are out of many people's reach.
 Brian prides himself on keeping his services within the reach of the people who need them.
-The firm offers a sliding fee scale in most cases, with fees set based upon a client's ability to pay.
-This is possible because the firm maintains a low overhead, with no staff to pay.
-All aspects of your case, from initial contact to close, is handled by counsel.
-This is made easier through the use of up-to-date mobile technology for both personal contact, document management and payment processing.
+Don't assume you can't afford an attorney to protect your rights!

 Brian N. Stretcher, Attorney and Counselor at Law, stands ready to assist you with your legal needs.
-Call 828-774-8654 or send an email to for an appointment today!
+Call 828-884-6575 or send an email to firstname.lastname@example.org for an appointment today!